siddhi435/Anomalyguard/README.md

-#Anomaly-Guard
+## AnomalyGuard

-  -AnomalyGuard is a Python project for detecting anomalies in financial data.
+AnomalyGuard is a Python project for detecting anomalies in financial data.
-  -It helps to identify unusual patterns like suspicious transactions, abnormal    activities, etc.
+It helps to identify unusual patterns like suspicious transactions, abnormal activities, and fraud detection cases.

-#Features
+---

+## Features
-  -Detects anomalies in financial time series data, e.g., stock prices,            transaction amounts.
+- Detects anomalies in financial time series data like stock prices, transaction amounts.
-  -Supports both statistical and machine learning based detection methods.
+- Supports both statistical and machine learning-based detection methods.
-  -Easy integration with pandas DataFrames for real-world finance data.
+- Easy integration with *pandas DataFrames* for real-world finance data.

+---

+## Tech Stack
+- Python
+- Pandas, NumPy
+- Scikit-learn
+- Matplotlib / Seaborn

+---